influxdata/flux/docs/SPEC.md

 ### Time and date functions

 These are builtin functions that all take a single `time` argument and return an integer.
+The following functions consider the time offset when returning a value.

 * `second` int
     Second returns the second of the minute for the provided time in the range `[0-59]`.